Chart Color Schemes

 Health outcomes in East Corrimal are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-East Corrimal shows below-average health outcomes, with common conditions more prevalent than average across all age groups.
+East Corrimal shows below-average health outcomes, with common conditions slightly more prevalent than average among both younger and older age groups.

 Frequently Asked Questions - Health